vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

 7:07 PM on the day of the vaccine, noting "clear soreness on touch and slight soreness otherwise".
-As expected, the soreness was maximal over the bandage (so right around where the injection happened) but also it wasn't symmetrical around it -- it was more as I mved up my arm than as I moved down my arm.
+As expected, the soreness was maximal over the bandage (so right around where the injection happened) but also it wasn't symmetrical around it -- it was more as I moved up my arm than as I moved down my arm.
 In fact, there was almost no soreness even on touch right below the bandage, but there was clearly some above the bandage.